Exclusive process $\gamma \gamma \rightarrow J/\psi+\gamma$ production in ultraperipheral proton and nuclear collisions at the HL-LHC and FCC: Theoretical Framework

+At LO, there are six tree-level diagrams, one representative tree-level topology is displayed in Fig.~\ref{fig:feynman}(a).
+At NLO in QCD, the virtual corrections consist of 48 one-loop diagrams: 12 self-energy diagrams, 18 triangle diagrams, 12 box diagrams, and six pentagon diagrams.
+In the adopted scheme presented below, the self-energy diagrams on external quark legs do not need to be calculated.
+Some typical one-loop topologies are illustrated in Figs.~\ref{fig:feynman}(b)--\ref{fig:feynman}(f).

-In our NLO calculations, we encountered both ultraviolet (UV) and infrared (IR) divergences, which were regularized via dimensional regularization in $D = 4 - 2\epsilon$ dimension.
+Owing to the exclusive nature of the process, the QCD NLO contribution arises solely from virtual corrections, leading to a well-defined modification of the hard scattering amplitude.
+In our NLO calculations, we encountered both ultraviolet (UV) and infrared (IR) divergences, which were regularized via dimensional regularization in $D = 4 - 2\epsilon$ dimensions.
 The UV divergences were removed through renormalization of the parameters and external fields in the tree-level amplitude.
 We implemented the on-mass-shell (OS) scheme for the renormalization of the charm quark wave function ($Z_2$) and mass ($Z_m$), as well as the gluon wave function ($Z_3$).
 For the renormalization of the strong-coupling constant ($Z_g$), we used the modified minimal-subtraction ($\overline{\text{MS}}$) scheme.

-The corresponding one-loop renormalization constants are given by \cite{He:2024lrb}:
+The corresponding one-loop renormalization constants are given by \cite{He:2024lrb},